ciscoheat/sveltekit-superforms/README.md

 ## Differences from SvelteKit's use:enhance

-(Understanding [ActionResult](https://kit.svelte.dev/docs/types#public-types-actionresult) is useful before reading this section.)
+(Knowing about [ActionResult](https://kit.svelte.dev/docs/types#public-types-actionresult) is useful before reading this section.)

 The biggest difference is that unless `onError` is set to `apply`, any `error` result is transformed into `failure`, to avoid disaster when the nearest `+error.svelte` page is rendered, wiping out all the form data that was just entered.